tbenthompson/tbenthompson_site/content/project/neuralnets.md

 +++
 when="2006-2009"
-title="Machine Learning, Neural Networks, and Melanoma" weight=1050
+title="Machine learning, neural networks, and melanoma" weight=1050
 +++